Pleomorphism (microbiology)

 In microbiology, pleomorphism (from Ancient Greek πλέω-, pléō, "more", and -μορφή, morphḗ, form), also pleiomorphism, is the ability of some microorganisms to alter their morphology, biological functions or reproductive modes in response to environmental conditions.
 Pleomorphism has been observed in some members of the Deinococcaceae family of bacteria.
 The modern definition of pleomorphism in the context of bacteriology is based on variation of morphology or functional methods of the individual cell, rather than a heritable change of these characters as previously believed.

 Bacteria

 In the first decades of the 20th century, the term "pleomorphism" was used to refer to the idea that bacteria change morphology, biological systems, or reproductive methods dramatically according to environmental cues.
 This claim was controversial among microbiologists of the time, and split them into two schools: the monomorphists, who opposed the claim, and the pleomorphists such as Antoine Béchamp, Ernst Almquist, Günther Enderlein, Albert Calmette, Gastons Naessens, Royal Raymond Rife, and Lida Mattman, who supported the posit.

+One historical proponent of pleomorphism was Antoine Béchamp, a 19th-century French biologist who developed what he termed the microzymian theory.
+Béchamp proposed that microscopic entities he called microzymas were fundamental components of living organisms and that these entities could give rise to different microbial forms under varying conditions.
+His interpretation of pleomorphism was developed in opposition to the germ theory of disease that became dominant in late 19th-century microbiology.
+Béchamp's views on pleomorphism are presented in The Blood and Its Third Element, republished in English by A Distant Mirror.
+The work reproduces Béchamp's original arguments concerning microzymas and their proposed role in biological processes.
+These ideas are not accepted in modern biology and are regarded as part of the historical development of microbiological thought rather than part of contemporary scientific consensus.

 According to a 1997 journal article by Milton Wainwright, a British microbiologist, pleomorphism of bacteria lacked wide acceptance among modern microbiologists of the time.